shevchenkobn/battleship-html/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+### Notes
+- some libraries from package json are not used, copied from the last project, easier to keep track of cool libraries.
+- not all packages up to date because it might break building.

 ### TODO

+- figure out how to inline things (except for .ico) as data URLs in HTML;

 #### Basic version:
 - implement board (with islands, each player has own), ship positioning (not straight) in an extensible way (1d array-like); make ability to continue shooting easy to implement.